amrhfy/PixelPal/README.md

 ## License
 This project is licensed under the terms of the license included in this repository.
 See the [LICENSE](LICENSE.MD) file for details.
 While the code is public for educational purposes, permissions for use, modification, and distribution are limited.

-## Acknowledgements
-- [Optional: credit any resources, libraries, or inspirations]

 ## Contact
 For questions about this educational resource, you can reach me at:
 - GitHub: [@amrhfy](https://github.com/amrhfy)